 - Review PSAT 10 or PSAT/NMSQT results together.
 Log in to the student score reporting portal with your child to learn what she or he is doing well and which skills your child should work on to get ready for college and career.
 It will also connect your child to free, personalized SAT study tools; AP courses; and college and career planning resources.

 - Start thinking about ways to pay for college.
 Most families get help paying for college costs.
-Read 7 Things You Need to Know About Financial Aid to learn more.
+Read How Does Financial Aid Work? to learn more.

 - Discuss next year’s classes.
 Make sure your child will be challenging him- or herself and taking the courses college admission officers expect to see.
 Learn more about the high school classes that colleges look for.